Cloudddy/Cloud2/index.md

 ## DarkBot

 DarkBot is a legendary bot for most of your needs.
-Fun Commands, Moderation, Images, what else would you need?
+Fun Commands, Moderation, Images, what else would you need? *No warn command*

 Want to experiment with DarkBot before you start?
 [Join our Discord!](https://discord.gg/YQvTPCc)

 ### About

 DarkBot is coded by the newcomer for coding, DarkDev#3275.
-DarkBot was coded in discord.py, a Python Discord API Wrapper 🐍.
+DarkkBot was coded in discord.py, a Python Discord API Wrapper 🐍.

 ### Source Code